 For purposes of this "Description of the Notes," the term "Company" refers only to Ronshine China Holdings Limited (融信中國控股有限公司), a company incorporated with limited liability under the laws of the Cayman Islands, and any successor obligor on the Notes, and not to any of its subsidiaries.
-Each Subsidiary of the Company which guarantees the Notes (other than as a JV Subsidiary Guarantor) is referred to as a "Subsidiary Guarantee."
-Each Subsidiary of the Company that in the future provides a JV Subsidiary Guarantee (as defined herein) is referred to as a "JV Subsidiary Guaranter".
+Each Subsidiary of the Company which guarantees the Notes (other than as a JV Subsidiary Guarantor) is referred to as a "Subsidiary Guarantor" and each such guarantee is referred to as a "Subsidiary Guarantee."
+Each Subsidiary of the Company that in the future provides a JV Subsidiary Guarantee (as defined herein) is referred to as a "JV Subsidiary Guarantor".